tehplague/swiftmailer-mailgun-bundle/Upgrade.md

 * (Optinal) Add the client's service name to `cspoo_swiftmailer_mailgun.http_client`.
 (Preferably with help from [HttplugBundle](https://github.com/php-http/HttplugBundle))

-* You might have to remove your bootstrap.php.cache and re-run composer update.
+* You might have to remove your bootstrap.php.cache, clear your apcu cache and then re-run composer update.

 Read more about how to use HTTPlug here: http://php-http.readthedocs.io/en/latest/httplug/users.html